Tong-H/i18n-plan/README.md

 },
 ```

-### Custom
+### Custom translator integration

-- You can integrate your preferred translation service.
+- You can integrate your preferred translation service, like DeepL or Google

 ``` js
 type Translator= (props: { config: Config; from: string; to: string; content:  I18NPLAN.TranslationContent[] }) => Promise<I18NPLAN.TranslationContent[] | TranslationError>